Maggie Holland: Early collaborations

-Hot Vultures

 Her first work as a professional musician was as bassist and, later, singer in Hot Vultures, alongside Ian A. Anderson.
 By this time she had moved to Farnham, Surrey.
 Hot Vultures toured and recorded from 1973 to 1979.

-English Country Blues Band

 Hot Vultures became the English Country Blues Band (ECBB) when Holland and Anderson were joined by Rod Stradling and Sue Harris (Sue Harris later being replaced by Chris Coe).

-Tiger Moth

 The ECBB expanded to become Tiger Moth, an electric country dance band, which lasted from 1984 until 1989.

-Orchestre Super Moth

 This was a further expansion of the Tiger Moth line-up, including occasional musicians from around the world, and represented a move away from purely English and American traditions to become one of the first "crossover" world music bands.
 Alongside Holland and the other Tiger Moth members, line-ups have included such respected international musicians as Flaco Jimenez, Dembo Konte, Kausu Kuyateh, Hijaz Mustapha and Abdul Tee-Jay.